shepdl/Export-To-Earth/README.md

 All comparisons are case-insensitive.
 The columns must also have a numerical type like float, decimal, or double.

 This plugin attempts to preserve the appearance of your graph preview as best as possible (aside from moving the nodes and edges to the appropriate geocoordinates).
 Node colors are preserved from how they have been assigned in Gephi.
-Edges are always white, due to limitations in the EdgeItem API.
+Edges are always white.

 This plugin was dveloped during the NEH Summer Institute for Advanced Topics in Digital Humanities on Digital Cultural Mapping (http://hypercities.com/NEH/).
 Thanks to Ryan Cordell, Zoe Borovsky, and Paula Lupkin for being the impetus behind the development of the plugin and the alpha testers.